-COURSE OUTCOME: On successful completion of this course, the students shall be able to
+COURSE OUTCOME: On successful completion of this course, the students shall be able to addressed issues.

-- 1. Prepare and develop practically applicable business plan for an innovative project with consideration of addressed issues. - 2.
-Develop the sub-skills required for business plans of innovation projects presentation and group discussions. - 3.
-Acquire the soft skills and interpersonal skills which will help them in their workplace needed for these functions. - 4.
-Develop planning skills of the innovative projects and business ideas in order to improve professional competencies. - 5.
-Make presentation on the topic, answer the queries/questions that come forward, clarify, and supplement if necessary, and submit a report.
+1. Prepare and develop practically applicable business plan for an innovative projectwith consideration of discussions.

+2. Develop the sub-skills required for business plans of innovation projects presentation and group functions.

+3. Acquire the soft skills and interpersonal skills which will help them in their workplace needed for these competencies.

+4. Develop planning skills of the innovative projects and business ideas in order to improve professional supplement if necessary, and submit a report.

+5. Make presentation on the topic, answer the queries/questions that come forward, clarify, and